A Girl Reading a Letter by

 There exists a long tradition of paintings of woman with luscious fruit.
 Symbolically, fruit could alternately allude to the figure of Venus (the goddess of love) in the Judgment of Paris or the Biblical apple (the symbol of sin) of Adam and Eve.
-The appearance of fruit far exceeds any other kinds of food in European easel painting although very rarely do we see the fruit actually being eaten.
-It may be that its popularity as a motif in painting is owed to its visual appeal, brilliant colors, shapes and variety of peculiar textures.
-For any painter, fruit was a stimulating challenge.
+The appearance of fruit in European easel painting exceeds any other kinds of food although very rarely do we see the fruit actually being eaten.
+Fruit's popularity as a motif in painting is owed to its visual appeal, brilliant colors, shapes and variety of peculiar textures, making fruit a particularly stimulating challenge.
 Moreover, fruit generally has positive associations owing to its sweetness.
 From the 16th century on, artists created numerous portraits of beautiful women accessorized with fruit or holding bowls or attractive baskets of it.
-Bowls and baskets of fruit were commonly features in busts of "temptress" types of women in works by Dutch painters such as Gerrit van Honthorst and Christiaan van Couwenbergh.
+Bowls and baskets of fruit were commonly features in busts of the figure of the "temptress" in works by Dutch painters such as Gerrit van Honthorst and Christiaan van Couwenbergh.

-In the Girl Reading a Letter at an Open Window, Vermeer displays an imported Chinese Wan-Li bowl with peaches, plums and perhaps a large apple.
+In the Girl Reading a Letter at an Open Window, Vermeer displays in great evidence an imported Chinese Wan-Li bowl with peaches, plums and perhaps a large apple.
 One peach has been halved with its rounded pit exposed to the viewer.
-The exhibit of ripe fruit accents the fullness of the girl herself, perhaps, ripe for love.
+The exhibit of ripe fruit alludes, perhaps, to the fullness of the letter reader, perhaps, opened, or "ripe," for love.
 A Dutch poet once recommended to "send apples, send pears or other fruit" to win over the heart of one's lover drawing inspiration from Ovid's Ars Amatoria.

-Four years after Vermeer became an accepted master of the St Luke Guild in Delft he painted the present work and established his definitive artistic course.
-No evidence explains what might have induced him to reject his initial teachings - 0f an unknown master - and foray into the mode of genre painting.
+Four years after Vermeer was accepted into the St Luke Guild in Delft, he painted the present work and established his definitive artistic course.
+No evidence explains what might have induced him to reject his initial classical teachings—of an unknown master—and foray into the mode of genre painting.
 But so divergent was his new approach that had they not been signed, it is doubtful that scholars would have ever attributed the early Christ in the House of Martha and Mary, Diana and her Companions and even the Procuress to Vermeer.

 In the 17th-century Netherlands, independence from one's master was not unusual.
-Some painters were satisfied to preserve the artistic tradition of their masters while many broke away to explore new themes and styles of paintings.
-Some painters worked successfully in different styles.
-Samuel Van Hoogstraten, an important painter and art theoretician of the time, painted simultaneously in the "antique" mode, producing large-scale history paintings of Biblical and Classical themes, small trompe-l'œil paintings and a few genre scenes of contemporary life clearly anchored in the "modern" mode.
+Some painters were satisfied to preserve the artistic tradition of their masters while many broke away to explore new themes and styles.
+No few painters worked successfully in different styles.
+Samuel Van Hoogstraten, an important painter and art theoretician of the time, painted simultaneously in the "antique" mode, producing large-scale history paintings of biblical and classical themes, small trompe-l'œil paintings and a few genre scenes of contemporary life clearly anchored in the "modern" mode.
 Interior painters occasionally tried their hand at still life and some portrait painters, who worked in one of the most highly specialized fields, dabbled in the distant landscape genre.
 In the Netherlands, the amazing variety of available themes and techniques had been stimulated by an open and variegated art market and the absence of official academies.

-The only requirements for changing modes of painting was the knack for understanding what might appeal to a given clientele and sufficient talent.
+The only requirements for changing modes of painting was sufficient talent and a knack for understanding what might appeal to a given clientele.

 Johann Sebastian Bach